 Additional Information

 In Missouri, license renewal occurs every two years.
-30 hours of continuing education are required for renewal.
-For more on continuing education, check out this guide from the board.
+30 hours of continuing education are required each renewal period.

 Montana Social Work License Requirements